Dreamin' (Loleatta Holloway song)

-"Dreamin'" is a 1977 disco single by Loleatta Holloway and The Salsoul Orchestra.
-The song was written by Allan Felder, Norman Harris, Ron Tyson.
+"Dreamin'" is a 1977 disco single by American singer Loleatta Holloway and the Salsoul Orchestra.
+It was written by Allan Felder, Norman Harris, Ron Tyson.
 The single was a track from the album Loleatta and along with the tracks "Hit and Run" and "Ripped Off", went to #3 on the disco chart.
 "Dreamin'" also peaked at #72 on the Hot 100, and was the B-side to her ballad, "Worn Out Broken Heart", which went to number #25 on the soul chart.